 McAllister eventually fell out of favor with many of his wealthy friends when he published a book about them, Society as I Have Found It, in 1892.
 But other social climbers would take over his role promoting Newport cottages as essential for a well-rounded, socially acceptable millionaire.

 Newport Cottages as Showplaces

 If one had a cottage, however, one had to find ways to spend money on it.
 One hostess, in setting the guest list for her parties, eliminated anyone whose cottage cost less then $1 million furnished.
 The businesses competing for the summer trade literally chased a fortune.

-Many New York and Boston firms jumped into competition with Newport businesses to cater to the owners of the Newport cottages.
-Some established Newport outlets for their wares.
+Many New York and Boston firms jumped into competition with Newport businesses to cater to the Newport cottagers.
+Some even established Newport outlets for their wares.

-Charles R. Yandell & Co. of New York chased its patrons to their Newport cottages promoting illuminated leathers (printed leather upholstery and tapestries) and hand-painted wallpapers.
+Charles R. Yandell & Co. of New York, for example, chased its patrons to their Newport cottages promoting printed leather upholstery and tapestries and hand-painted wallpapers.